BenW0/IMC-Axis-Simple/protocol/description.md

  * Slaves should only execute commands received without errors and with correct parity.
  * After executing, the slave responds with an "OK" response byte, informing the master of success.
  * Master will re-transmit packets if transmit errors occur, and will retransmit packets if slave response indicates transmission error (i.e. IMC_RSP_ERROR or IMC_RSP_UNKNOWN).
- * The master will re-request responses if communication/parity issues occur in receiving the response.
+ * The master will re-request responses (but NOT re-transmit the original packets) if communication/parity issues occur in receiving the response.